- When it comes to the workplace, many UK employers seem dubious about the supposed benefits of wellbeing technology.

 In any case, if you know when people are most likely to take unplanned absences in your organization, you’ll be able to devise a strategy for helping address the issue.

-Plan For 2019 – Use Technology to Promote Employee Wellbeing
+Plan For 2021 and beyond?
+Use Technology to Promote Employee Wellbeing

 It seems inevitable that technology will play a central role in the future of employee wellbeing.